Vyral/base-template/_posts/2020-03-03-what-sellers-need-to-know-about-denvers-market-this-spring.md

 2. **Home prices are still surging.**Because we have such high demand and such low inventory, we’re still looking at double-digit growth year over year in terms of list price, which is now over $500,000 on average.
 Also, our homes are still growing in value by nearly 1% month over month.
 It’s hard to say how long this trend will continue, but right now is certainly a good time to earn top dollar for your home.
 3. **Mortgage rates are continuing to climb.** The average rate right now is around 4.5%.
 Historically speaking, this is still really good.
 However, if rates continue to climb, homeownership will become increasingly expensive.
 This could deter a number of buyers from entering our market.

 If you have any other questions, would like more information, or want to find out how my team and I can help you take advantage of our current market, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.